abingham/storer/README.md

 ## completed
 If it exists, returns the 10-digit kata_id which uniquely completes the given id, otherwise nil.
-- parameter
+- parameter, eg
 ```
-  id   eg "A551C5", must be at least 6 characters long.
+  { "id": "A551C5" } # must be at least 6 characters long.
 ```
-- returns eg
+- returns, eg
 ```
   { "completed": "A551C528C3"  }
 ```

 ## completions
 Returns all the kata_id's starting with the given 2-digit long id.
-- parameter
+- parameter, eg
 ```
-  id  eg "A5"
+  { "id": "A5" }
 ```
-- returns eg
+- returns, eg
 ```
   { "completions": [ "A551C528C3", "A5DA2CDC58", "A5EAFE6E53" ]  }
 ```